draber/rpg-monster-cards/readme.md

 ### Tabs

-Tabs have a context menu that can be accessed by right-clicking on the tab heading.
+Tabs have a context menu that can be accessed by right-clicking.
 There will always be at least one tab open, even after closing all.
 Closing a tab will also destroy all its cards.
 Some tasks can be undone within a 10-second window.
 By default, tabs are named with Roman numerals, but they can be renamed.

 | Task             | Access                                         | Undo | Note                           |
 |:-----------------|:-----------------------------------------------|:----:|:-------------------------------|